burlachenkok/exploring-python3/python3-note.md

 nums[2:4] = [8, 9]    # Assign a new sublist to a slice
 print(nums)           # Prints "[0, 1, 8, 9, 4]"
 ```
-Deletion from the list and another containers happens via using [del](https://docs.python.org/3/tutorial/datastructures.html#the-del-statement) statement in the language which invokes [__del__]
+Deletion from the list and other containers happens via using [del](https://docs.python.org/3/tutorial/datastructures.html#the-del-statement) statement in the language which invokes [__del__]
 (https://docs.python.org/3/reference/datamodel.html#object.__del__) special method in the class definition.